How to implement an impressive login screen?

 Tinting the shared elements

 As you may have noticed, the shared components in the original design are not so opaque.
 The bottom elements should be close to transparency, let’s say #B3FFFCFC (just a white color with opacity 173).
 The logo changes as it goes to another page, whereas the bottom elements do not.
 You can see that it always has a lighter color than the current background.

 That’s where the tinting occurs:

 Note: keep in mind that I will change the tint of the logo in our adapter as well.

 You don’t need to follow the above decisions; I’m just trying to stick to the original design.

 You need to stretch out the background image by its width, so it is as wide as your two pages together.
 It’s good to pick up a big image(approximately 1,900 x 1,200 JPEG, 24-bit color), so it could be drawn without losing any quality.

-It’s pretty simple — just fetch the width of the screen, multiply by 2, and load the image using Glide, Picasso, Fresco or whatever library you like.
+It is pretty simple — fetch the width of the screen, multiply by 2, and load the image using Glide, Picasso, Fresco or whatever image loading library you like.

-- Afterwards you want to fire a scale animation, so you will get this beautiful scale effect.
+- Afterward, you want to fire a scale animation; this way you will get this beautiful scale effect.